 From the open area at the end of the easy hiking, in the second photo below, you get good views looking west, of Nakiska Ski Resort.

 When you reach the large cairn, about an hour into the hike, head into the forest and start climbing more steeply.
-In about 30 minutes you’ll top out at the pass.
+In about 30 minutes you’ll top out at Baldy Pass.
 In winter, I think there are a few short avalanche paths crossing the main trail so exercise caution and move through the area quickly.
 When I did the hike in winter, people seemed completely unconcerned.
 BUT if you have any misgivings, turn back, or take a course and learn how to travel safely through avalanche country.

-Options from Baldy Pass
+Hiking options from Baldy Pass

 In the winter we hiked southeast (heading right if you’re coming up to the pass) from Baldy Pass, climbing up the slope until the snow got too deep for the dogs to go any further.
 There were some nice views as we got higher.
 In summer, you could continue up the ridge and finish with a scramble up Midnight Peak.

 If you head left at the pass, you can climb the ridge for about 25 minutes.
 Again, this is best done in summer.
-From there, it’s a scramble to the top of Mt.
-Baldy.
+From there, it’s a scramble to the top of Mount Baldy.
 From what I understand, if you contour right of the first vertical block, “it’s dangerously exposed” says Craig and Kathy Copeland in their book The Premier Trails in Kananaskis Near Canmore & Calgary.
 Instead, they suggest that you go through the more protected chimney.
 You will have to use your best judgement if you’re comfortable scrambling to the summit.

 If you look at the map, you’ll also see a trail dropping off the summit and heading north for 9 km to the Lusk Creek parking area.
 It’s supposed to be mountain bike friendly.
 I have yet to do any of the trails from the pass, so please let me know your thoughts on them in the comments section.

-Finding the Baldy Pass trailhead
+Baldy Pass trailhead location

 If you’re coming from Canmore or Calgary, turn south off the Trans-Canada Highway onto Highway 40 at the well-signed Kananaskis interchange.
 Drive south past Barrier Lake.
 At 14.8 km turn right (west) into the signed parking lot.
 If you’re driving north on Highway 40 in the summer, zero the odometer at the Kananaskis Village turnoff.
 Continue north for 8.5 km to reach the parking lot on your left (west).